 Who should take this course?

-Scuba divers who are up for a challenge and interested in adventure of a different kind.
+Scuba divers who are up for a challenge and interested in the adventure of a different kind.
 Overhead environments and their spectacular light shows are often the lure of cavern diving.
 It is an amazing and thrilling experience, which requires excellent buoyancy control.

 What will you learn?

 Your first dive will prepare you to handle the reel, lay lines and carry a dive light, as well as becoming familiar with hand signals and emergency procedures.

 For the remaining three dives, you will enter the cavern staying within the light zone and 40metres/130 feet from the surface at right angles.

 How to utilise learned skills from dive one inside the cavern